 While releasing the Steam Client, you may experience a network issue that refuses you to connect the Steam Network.
 The error appears whenever you try to log-in to your account.
-As usual, you can get rid of all types of errors by merely re-installing the Steam, but you should focus on other troubleshooting techniques also to solve your issue.
+As usual, you can get rid of all types of errors by merely restarting or re-installing the Steam, but you should focus on other troubleshooting techniques also to solve your issue once and for all.
 Before making any action, once assure Steam servers aren’t down.

 If your problem is still, then we have compiled a list of four possible solutions which are the following: